Sunday, September 27, 2015

 Carnotaurus dueling life reconstruction by Christopher DiPiazza.

 Carnotaurus has done nothing but slowly and steadily gain popularity since its discovery in 1984.
 Like Spinosaurus and Velociraptor, Carnotaurus has gained its place as a well-known, mainstream predatory dinosaur next to the throne of Tyrannosaurus, thanks to the fact that it just looks so different.
-It was the main (terrifying) villain in the 2000 Disney movie, Dinosaur, and it was also a regular antagonist in the much more recent, cancelled television show, Terra Nova.
+It was the main (terrifying) villain in the 2000 Disney movie, Dinosaur, a regular antagonist in the cancelled television show, Terra Nova, and was featured heavily in the last two Jurassic World movies as well as the spinoff Netflix show, Camp Cretaceous.

-...the neck!
-And what a neck it was!
-Unlike the necks of many other large predatory theropods, which were relatively short, in order to support proportionally large heads, Carnotaurus had an extremely long, but thick neck.
-It's skull was also proportionally smaller compared to the rest of its body, which would have made using those horns that much easier as a shoving, swinging, or ramming weapon.
+In order to support a robust skull with horns, Carnotaurus had a unique neck.
+Unlike the necks of many other large predatory theropods, which were relatively short, in order to support proportionally large heads, Carnotaurus had unusually long, but thick neck.
+Its skull was also proportionally smaller compared to the rest of its body, which would have made using those horns that much easier as a shoving, swinging, or ramming weapon.
 Perhaps Carnotaurus engaged in these fights over territory, or males did over mating rights?
 We really don't know for sure.
 Even more frustrating is the fact that Carnotaurus is only known from one individual.
 Now, this one individual is beautifully complete, but it's still only one.
 This being said we have no clue if the horns of males and females differed in any way, which would help us get an idea of what they were for if we had that information.

 Carnotaurus skeletal mount on display at the Bernardino Rivadavia Natural Sciences Museum in Buenos Aires, Argentina